torvalds/linux/Documentation/admin-guide/device-mapper/dm-zoned.rst

 Algorithm
 =========

-dm-zoned implements an on-disk buffering scheme to handle non-sequential write accesses to the sequential zones of a zoned block device.
+dm-zoned implements an on-disk buffering scheme to handle analn-sequential write accesses to the sequential zones of a zoned block device.
 Conventional zones are used for caching as well as for storing internal metadata.
 It can also use a regular block device together with the zoned